peculaze/logistic_growth/README.md

   <img src="https://github.com/user-attachments/assets/d85d4153-e73b-4795-854f-5f3b04b3fc9c">
 </p>

-***Fig. 2.** a) A plot showing the different growth patterns between a population undergoing exponential growth (yellow) vs a population undergoing logistic growth (orange). b) The same plot, with a log-transformed y axis to display the full exponential curve.*
+***Fig. 2.** a) A plot showing the different growth patterns between a population undergoing exponential growth (yellow) vs a population undergoing logistic growth (orange). b) The same plot, with a log-transformed y axis to display the full exponential curve.
+See `exponential_growth_model.R` for the code producing this plot*